The 6-ft, 20-kg World Cup 2011 bat needs a cricketing home...

-On the fourth anniversary of India's 2011 World Cup triumph, cricket equipment specialist Aslam Chaudhary hopes his unique piece of work, which has autographs of most members of MS Dhoni's champion team, doesn't stay in his attic
+On the fourth anniversary of India's 2011 World Cup triumph, cricket equipment specialist Aslam Chaudhary hopes his unique piece of work, autographed by most of Team India members, doesn't stay in his attic

 It deserves to occupy pride of place at the Wankhede Stadium as a reminder of that heady night exactly four years ago when India lifted the World Cup for the second time in front of delirious fans after 28 years.